-Strong academic advising and developing a strong network of mentors is critical to every graduate student’s success.
+Strong academic advising and developing a supportive network of mentors is critical to every graduate student’s success.
 The Dietrich School fosters a culture of mentoring in which graduate students are empowered to forge effective mentoring relationships with multiple mentors.

 Elements of Good Academic Advising (UCGS/Provost's Office) outlines the responsibilities of academic units, faculty, and students , as well as suggestions for problem resolution.

 The Dietrich School of Arts and Sciences has developed resources to support faculty and peer mentoring: